-- A "series of communications" includes conference calls and emails shared among the majority of commission members, or conversations among members in which the position of other members are shared to the majority. - Technological devices may create a "virtual serial meeting" so be careful when using social media, emails, "IM", texts, chat rooms, blogs, etc. - Case held letter circulated for signature among a legislative body was a violation of the Brown Act [Common Cause v Stirling (1983) 147 Cal.App.3d 518]
+- A "series of communications" includes conference calls, emails, text messages shared among the majority of committee members, or conversations among members in which the position of other members are shared to the majority. - Technological devices may create a "virtual serial meeting" so be careful when using social media, e-mails, "IM", texts, chat rooms, blogs, etc.